 14. Suicide Prevention: Nicole Lamica

 - a.
 Walk out of Darkness scheduled for September 12, 2020 - i.
 Registration is available on the website - ii.
-Hopeful or live/in person event but preparing for virtual event as well a.
-Ed tried contacting Access California representative - Ed and Mae will continue to try and find someone to participate.
+Hopeful or live/in person event but preparing for virtual event as well

 15. Access California: Ed Mussen